-There can’t be many midwives or birth supporters who don’t already know about the advantages of low lighting for labour and birth.
+There can’t be many midwives or birth supporters who don’t already know about the advantages of low light for labour and birth.
 While we are still learning about whether and how darkness and light relate to the release of oxytocin during labour and birth from a scientific perspective, it is a long-held tenet of holistic birth attendants that darkness or low light levels can help create the kind of environment that enables women to feel relaxed and release the hormones that will enable them to labour well.
 This is relatively easy to achieve at home, where there are generally a range of lights and lamps and few rules about what can and can’t be moved or used.
 Many birth centres and a few hospitals are also creating environments conducive to the kind of nest-building that facilitates normal birth.
 But it can be hard for midwives in hospitals to create the right kind of effect on the labour wards where this hasn’t yet become a priority.
 So, with a big thank you to those who have shared their tips with me both in my workshops and on social media for this article, I have gathered up a few ideas and tips which I hope will help inspire anybody who would like to turn the brightness down a little.

 The problem with traditional-style labour rooms is, of course, that they have been specifically designed to have really good and bright lighting.
 Often placed in the centre of the room and dazzling enough to illuminate a night-time football match, the lights are designed to enable practitioners to see well enough to assess women’s and babies’ wellbeing, and carry out procedures requiring excellent illumination, such as perineal suturing.
 In this respect, they are to be celebrated, but their brightness can feel threatening to women during labour, who tend to need to feel unobserved if they are to progress well.
 The obvious solutions to this are to turn off the overhead lights, draw the curtains and use alternative sources of lighting to create a more romantic and calmer atmosphere.
 But what about in skyscraper-level labour rooms where there are no curtains or blinds, because the designers decided that no-one would be able to see in anyway?